Bu John Turney

 Joe Klecko in 1981 22 to 20 in the vote total.
 Kelcko's total was likely affected by Mark Gastineau getting 10 votes.
 Bot Klecko and Gastineau totaled over 20 sacks in 1981 as the Jets recorded 66 sacks and made the playoffs for the first time since the Namath era.

-In 1982 Taylor dominated the AP voting with 34 votes and the nearest competitors receiving 8 votes.
+In 1982 Taylor dominated the AP voting with 34 votes and the nearest competitors received 8 votes.

 In 1986 Taylor again dominated the MVP and Defensive Player voting.
 There was no question as to who the best player was, according to the voters.